 Feedback clearly and with as much info as you can as early as you can.

-creative and marketing businesses to
+design for creative and marketing businesses to

 increase engagement for your print